Waylen Bay

 Waylen Bay is a small embayment on the west coast of Australia, situated in the Perth suburb of Applecross between Point Dundas to Point Heathcote.
+In 1925 it was designated in real estate promotional material as a component of a larger Frenchmans Bay in what is Melville Water.

 One of the main features of Waylen Bay is a Scout Hall, situated right on the bank.
 It is home to the Waylen Bay Sea Scout Troop.
 Waylen Bay is just around the corner from South of Perth Yacht Club.